-In 1221 King Ferdinand III, the Saint and Mauricio Bishop promoted their construction which was to be on the foundations of a Romanesque temple of the last third of the 11th century that had been demolished, and only taking advantage of few materials and sculptures.
+In 1221 King Ferdinand III the Saint and Mauricio Bishop promoted its construction on the foundations of a Romanesque temple of the last third of the 11th century that had been demolished, and only taking advantage of few materials and sculptures.
 Some nearby houses were also demolished to make room for such an important construction, which was at the foot of the hillside of the city.
-The works were started by an anonymous master builder and from 1240 onwards by Master Henry – who would later work in the Cathedral of Leon – and followed the Franco-Norman model of great cathedrals.
-Having very good financing and being near quarries, the work advanced very fast; A divine office was celebrated within 9 years after the beginning of construction, and the temple was consecrated only 39 years after, in 1260.
+The works were started by an anonymous master builder and from 1240 onwards by Master Henry —who would later work in the Cathedral of Leon —and followed the Franco Norman model of great cathedrals.
+Having very good financing and being near quarries, the work advanced very fast.
+A divine service was celebrated within 9 years after the beginning of construction, and the temple was consecrated only 39 years after, in 1260.

-On the main façade is the central body, which has been equipped to provide illumination to the interior with a splendid rose window and an elegant upper gallery of windows with effigies of eight Castilian Kings.
+On the main façade is the central body, which has been equipped to provide illumination to the interior with a splendid rose window and an elegant upper gallery of windows with effigies of eight Castilian Monarchs.
 Its façade is topped by the image of the Virgin Mary with the inscription Pulchra es et decora (“you are beautiful and pure”).
-The towers are 84 meters high—equivalent to the length from one end to another of the temple, which brings symmetry to the vision of the whole building—are finished off by octagonal needles and decorated bases according to the German Gothic model.
+The towers are 84 meters high —equivalent to the length from one end to another of the temple, which brings symmetry to the vision of the whole building— are finished off by octagonal needles and decorated according to the German Gothic model.

 The rest of the facades can be seen after crossing the trail from the site of the temple (next to the slope of the hill towards the city).
 That slope hides an outside view cloister on its southern side.
-The door of the Sarmental, from 1235, is preceded by a staircase and corresponds with the southern arm of the transept.
+The Puerta del Sarmental, from 1235, is preceded by a staircase and corresponds with the southern arm of the transept.
 It is adorned in magnificent Gothic sculptures, which are pure Gothic with classical proportions.
 It is focused on the Christ in the position of Majesty: the master with the book of the wisdom in hand, surrounded by the four evangelists and their symbols.
 Below are the twelve apostles with the book of the Gospel in hand.
-The statues in the jambs—representing the prophets Aaron and Moses on the left and San Pedro and San Pablo on the right—were replaced in the seventeenth century.
+The statues in the jambs —representing the prophets Aaron and Moses on the left and San Pedro and San Pablo on the right— were replaced in the seventeenth century.
 In the transept or intermediate support, there is a statue of a Bishop who is speculated to be Don Mauricio Mauricio (initiator of the Cathedral).
 Also note the archivolts representing Angels with candles and the elders of the Apocalypse.

-Follow Fernán González street to the north door of the transept, or Door of the Coronería (finished in 1250) and later called Door of the Apostles, which is decorated with a representation of the last judgment.
+Follow Fernán González street to the north door of the transept, or Puerta de la Coronería (finished in 1250) and later called Puerta de los Apóstoles, which is decorated with a representation of the last judgment.
 In the Centre of the tympanum is Christ seated as a majestic judge and showing his stripes as a sign of mercy.
 They flank the Virgin Mary and San Juan Evangelista in an attitude of prayer.
 It is surrounded by angels carrying the symbols of the passion.
 In the Strip below the Archangel San Miguel separates the blessed from the condemned; the former are brought to the blue house and the latter to torment.
 The Apostles in the arches attended and made the judgement of mankind with Christ, and worship angels and cherubs from the archivolts.

 The door of the tanneries is a Gothic-plateresque facade made by Francisco de Colonia between 1516 and 1530.
 It emphasize in high relief the martyrdom of San Juan Bautista and San Juan Evangelista in the upper section.
 In the tympanum, flanked by images of San Pedro and San Pablo, the Bishop Don Juan Rodriguez of Fonseca is prostrate before the image of the Virgin, accompanied by angel musicians.
 The set is complemented by the shield of the mentioned Bishop patrons, the arches and main arch, which together with arrange the Apostles under canopies.